 Let’s understand both the sections individually.

-Section 80CCD1 allows every tax-paying individual of India to get tax deduction benefits from the amount you deposit in your NPS account.
+As mentioned before, section 80CCD1 allows every tax-paying individual of India to get tax deduction benefits from the amount you deposit in your NPS 80CCD account.
 This tax benefit is open to both: employed and self-employed.

 However, there is a limit to how much you can claim under section 80 CCD (1) like all other income tax deductions given by the government.